Scaarus/nativedb/misc/GetAllocatedStackSize.md

 int GET_ALLOCATED_STACK_SIZE();
 ```

 Gets the size of the calling scripts allocated stack size.
-More info

 Each script is an allocate stack of memory.
 This returns that value.